142 BCE (23rd of Iyar): Simon the Hasmonean drove the Syrians and their allies out the citadel which was their last stronghold in Jerusalem.

 1910: Celebration of the Geiger Centenary.

 1910: Birthdate of bandleader Artie Shaw.
-Born Arthur Jacob Arshawsky in
+Born Arthur Jacob Arshawsky in New York, he became a popular "big band" bandleader whose hits included "Come'on my House".

 1911: Dedication ceremony of the New York Public Library.
 Over the next century, the library would provide countless generations of Jews a variety of cultural and educational opportunities.
 The library’s “Dorot Jewish Division is one of the great collections of Judaica in the world and the most accessible for both scholarly and personal use.
 While the collection offers commentary on all aspects of Jewish life it also includes Hebrew and Yiddish-language texts on general subjects.”